MnO2/haspot/posts/2019-06-30-optimizing-jieba-rs-to-be-33percents-faster-than-cppjieba.md

 ### Identifying the bottleneck with Instrument
 The first step of performance tuning is to measure it and identifying the critical sections so you could put your efforts at the slowest part.
-The write-up from [siddontang](https://github.com/siddontang) about [https://www.jianshu.com/p/a80010878def](optimizing TiKV on Mac) is very helpful.
+The write-up from [siddontang](https://github.com/siddontang) about [optimizing TiKV on Mac](https://www.jianshu.com/p/a80010878def) is very helpful.
 By recoding the stack traces of the weicheng binary, it is easy to tell that the program spends its time on two parts: Regex and Viterbi Decoding.

 ### Regex
 [BurntSushi](https://github.com/BurntSushi)'s regex library is very performance in general since it's executed in DFA.
 The [documentation](https://github.com/rust-lang/regex/blob/master/PERFORMANCE.md) also marked it clear where you should be looking at when the performance is the consideration you have.